|

 Tumalog Falls in Oslob is a gorgeous single tier curtain waterfall located in South Cebu.
 If you are chasing waterfalls when visiting the Philippines, Tumalog Falls is one of the most beautiful and impressive, so should definitely be added to your Cebu itinerary.
-You can easily spend a day visiting other waterfalls in the area such as Kawasan Falls, Aguinid Falls, Inambakan Falls, Dao Falls, Cambais Falls, or the secret Montpellier Falls.
+You can easily spend a day visiting other waterfalls in the area such as Kawasan Falls, Aguinid Falls, Inambakan Falls, Dao Falls, or Cambais Falls.

 Not only is Tumalog Falls stunning to look at, you can swim in the large refreshing rock pool below.
 How’s that for a bucket list tick off adventure during your Philippines trip?
 Tumalog Falls is easy to reach, and is accessible for all ages even for people with a low level of fitness.
 With it’s beautiful panoramic views from the jump off point, dreamy milky blue pools and jungle surroundings, a visit here should not be missed.
 In a series of articles showing day trips from Moalboal, Moalboal Eco Lodge will tell you how to get to Tumalog Falls, Oslob, best time to visit, and everything else you may need to know.

-Tumalog Falls , Oslob is definitely worth a visit.
-A 100 metre high cascading waterfall located in the South of Cebu, it’s one of the most impressive on the island, and needs to be included in your chasing waterfalls itinerary in the Philippines.
+Tumalog Falls, Oslob is definitely worth a visit.
+A 100 metre high cascading waterfall located in the South of Cebu, it’s one of the most impressive on the island, so if you're looking for more things to do in Moalboal, this one needs to be included in your chasing waterfalls itinerary in the Philippines.

 It’s a popular waterfall and easy to reach, although take note that the main road up to the entrance is about 2km and very steep.
 Unless you want a leg and cardio workout, I recommend you use a scooter or take a habal-habal (local term for a lift on the back of a motorbike).
 The first time I visited Tumalog Falls, I opted to walk from the main road which, in hindsight, was a mistake, but at least I had a chance to experience the gorgeous views.